 Do Minecraft servers automatically update?

-No. Even when using server providers servers will not automatically update.
+No. Even when using service providers servers will not automatically update.
 This is because some worlds can become broken or corrupted when updating so make sure to make backups of your files before updating your Minecraft server no matter what you use to run it.

 How do I check my Minecraft server version?

-The easiest way to check what version your Minecraft server is running is to look at it on your in game Minecraft servers page.
+The easiest way to check what version your Minecraft server is running is to look at it on your in-game Minecraft servers page.
 By opening Minecraft in the version you want to update to, hover your mouse over the server’s ping icon.
 If it has a red X over it and says ‘server out of date!’
 That means your server is not running the version you want it to and you need to update it.

-How do I put mods on my minecraft server?
+How do I put mods on my Minecraft server?

 You will first need to replace your server file with a modded one.
 Using both Fabric and Forge are identical and will give you a server executable just like a normal Minecraft server.
 To install mods, simply place the mod files into a folder in your server folder titled ‘mods’.

-How do I put plugins on my minecraft server?
+How do I put plugins on my Minecraft server?

 Plugins are exactly the same.
-Use the plugin enabled server executable of your choice, Bukkit, Spigot, Paper, etc. and place the plugin files into a folder titled ‘plugins’.
+Use the plugin enabled server executable of your choice, Bukkit, Spigot, Paper, etc., and place the plugin files into a folder titled ‘plugins’.

 Keeping your server up to date can be essential to your Minecraft multiplayer experience and it can be a simple process to make sure your server is up to date with each new release of Minecraft without losing any of your settings or worlds.